abhiyadav3/Tic-Tac-Toe-Game/README.md

 ### JavaScript

 - `script.js`: Contains the JavaScript code that manages the game logic, including player moves, win conditions, and game reset functionality.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request with your improvements.

-## Contact

-For any inquiries or feedback, please contact ayabhishek777@gmail.com.

----

-Thank you for playing the Tic Tac Toe game!
-We hope you enjoy the classic fun and challenge.